Making the most of volunteering

 For example, helping in a local youth club may have enabled you to develop strong problem solving skills – 'As voluntary team leader at a local youth club, I was entrusted with the safety of the children when the parents left.
 I learnt how to resolve conflicts through mediation.
 I also needed to adopt a professional approach to troubleshooting by liaising frequently with and actively listening to other team members'.

 The Careers Service can provide guidance on further ways to reflect on your volunteering experience to make yourself stand out in applications.
-Book an appointment for a CV Check or come into G12 to look at our Information Resources.
+Book an appointment for a CV Check or come into Room 101 to look at our Information Resources.